****Since New Resources of Relief Periodically Arise or End,

 If you are considered high risk, you can ask for an alternative working arrangement such as working from home, working at another location, or using social distancing measures.
 If your employer tells you that an alternate working arrangement is not possible, you may take any sick time that you have earned through your employer.
 Or, you may take an unpaid leave of absence.
 Your employer cannot replace you, but they may ask you to let them know five days before you plan to return to work.
 Your employer cannot discontinue your health insurance while you are on leave.

-You may exercise your rights as a high-risk worker through June 12, 2020, unless extended by state order.
+You may exercise your rights as a high-risk worker as long as the Governor’s state of emergency for COVID is in effect.
 If you aren’t sure whether you qualify as high-risk, contact your doctor.

-Will using the federal sick time, Washington sick time, and applying for workers’ compensation benefits make it harder for me to apply for a green card?
+Will using Washington sick time, Washington Paid Family and Medical Leave, or applying for workers’ compensation benefits make it harder for me to apply for a green card?